...intuitive, interesting, smart, and completely authentic. But perhaps Einar’s best assets are

 OTHER NYC THEATER: Howard in Boy Gets Girl (The Seeing Place); Westcott in The Man Who Came to Dinner (Peccadillo Theater Company); Governor Davis in Stand Fast (Barrow Street Productions); Dr. Weitzner in We Call Her Benny (John Montgomery Theater Company); Uncle Murray in Moonchildren (Attic Theater Company); Preston in the World Premiere of Private Disclosures.

 REGIONAL THEATER: Martelleau in Tovarich, Marshall in The Little Foxes, and Basque in The Misanthrope (Shakespeare Theatre of NJ); Lyman in Other Desert Cities (The Company Theatre); John in Lips Together, Teeth Apart (4th Wall Theatre); Sidney in Where’s My Money?
 (Rising Curtain); John in Baby with the Bathwater (Black Box Productions); George in The Actor’s Nightmare (NJSDA).

-FILM/TV: Co-star on NBC’s Law & Order: SVU, The Blacklist, The Mysteries of Laura and The Michael J. Fox Show; regular on the award-winning Internet hit series Pioneer One; co-star on History Channel’s The Men Who Built America; plus several independent features and short films.
+TV/FILM–U.S.: FBI (CBS-Universal); Law & Order: SVU (NBC-Universal); The Blacklist, The Mysteries of Laura and The Michael J. Fox Show; regular on the award-winning Internet hit series Pioneer One; co-star on History Channel’s The Men Who Built America; plus several independent features and short films.